Rmontgomery4801/tech-blog/README.md

 # Installation

-1. clone the repository from GitHub.
+1. Clone the repository from GitHub.
 2. Run `npm i` to install dependencies.
 3. Create `.env` file to store credentials.
 4. Run `mysql -u root -p` and enter your username, password, & database.